andob/ActivityResultEventBus/COMPARISON.md

 2. Events are received after onResume
 3. Events are received via lambda expressions.
 Not using a class method avoids side effects and spaghetti code.
 4. If activity A starts activity B, events sent by B can be only received by activity A, after activity B is destoryed and after activity A resumes.

-Thus, ActivityResultEventBus should not be used for other use cases than onActivityResult replacement.
-On any other use cases (for instance, sending a ``UpdateBackgroundColorEvent`` to all background activities), please use a general-purpose event bus, such as GreenRobot EventBus.

 The last example using ActivityResultEventBus: